 The best chance at recovering a stolen bicycle is having a registered serial number.
 These numbers are used by police across the nation.
 You need the manufacturer's serial number to register your bicycle.

 Bicycles are to be locked to bicycle racks ONLY.
-Any bicycle found locked to anything other then a bicycle rack will have the lock cut at the owner’s expense and the bike removed.
+Any bicycle found locked to anything other than a bicycle rack will have the lock cut at the owner’s expense and the bike removed.

 Bicycles are not to be stored in public areas, hallways, stairwells or attached to buildings.

-If necessary, to bring a bicycle within your dorm room, it must remain clear of all exits.
+If it is necessary to bring a bicycle within your dorm room, it must remain clear of all exits.

 Bicycles in disrepair may be removed at any time.